openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

  - **Power Level 5** - Target can subsist without the essential nourishment periodically required for sustenance, such as food or water.
  - **Power Level 7** - Target can subsist without the most critical nourishment, that which is typically consumed on a moment-to-moment basis, such as air.
  - **Power Level 9** - Target is unaffected even when cut off from all biological necessities, including warmth, water, air, food, and any other biological need.
 - Special: You may only have one instance of this boon in effect at any given time.
-As soon as you invoke it, any previous invocations are immediately cancelled.
+As soon as you invoke it, any previous invocations are immediately canceled.

 ### Telekinesis